required specifications on the label of manuka honey

 The harvest of manuka honey in New Zealand was 1,700 tons.
 And the global consumption, which means people who claimed they ate manuka honey, was 10,000 tons.
 Only in the UK the consumption reached 1,800 tons.

 So, what was the rest of the 8,300 tons?
+And this happened more than 10 years ago.

-As you can see, the price in 2017 was lower than in 2016, so the price is not a reliable reference point.
+The harvest and the price is different every year.
+Weather is the most important factor when it comes to honey production.
 Buying the most expensive jar of manuka honey doesn’t mean you have the best manuka honey.
 It depends on the producer’s price, the importer’s price and the therapeutic grade of it.
 Manuka honey with UMF5+ will be way cheaper than one with UMF25+.

 When buying a jar of manuka honey, the only thing one has to do, the most important one, is to read the label carefully.
 It will tell us everything we need to know.